-Your pet won’t complain when his or her teeth are painful and infected, they will still eat, and suffer in silence.
+Your pet won’t complain when her teeth are infected and causing pain.
+She will still eat, and suffer, in silence.

 - Removal of plaque and tartar